 India recently achieved the coveted position of being the 5th largest global economy, by dislodging the United Kingdom.
 This has been significant progress from being in the 11th position a decade ago.
-Despite the IMF's downward GDP revision for India, from 6.1% to 5.9% for FY24, India continues to be the fastest-growing economy across the world and is considered as 'very strong'.
+With the recent projections, the IMF has raised its GDP projection for India by 20 basis points to 7.0% for FY24, India continues to be the fastest-growing economy across the world and is considered as 'very strong'.